 The news is in!
-Well, actually, it’s been in for a while – mobile is the keyword for the future internet development.
+Well, actually, it’s been in for a while – mobile is the keyword for future internet development.
 Ten years ago, desktop computers were the standard, and laptops were cool.
-Now, however, handheld devices are what people use to interact with social media, interact with each other, and do everything from paying their bills to buying a new pair of shoes.
+Now, however, handheld devices are what people use to interact with social media, interact with each other.
+And do everything from paying their bills to buying a new pair of shoes.
 Mobile is big now, and it’s only going to get bigger.
-But since the actual devices people refer to when they say “mobile” are actually smaller than desktop or laptop devices, they present online marketers and e-commerce businesses with a couple of problems.
-We’ll call these problems “mobile-friendliness,” the criteria a website has to pass in order to provide its users a pleasant experience.
+But since the actual devices people refer to when they say “mobile” are actually smaller than desktop or laptop devices.
+They present online marketers and e-commerce businesses with a couple of problems.
+We’ll call these problems “mobile-friendliness.
+The criteria a website has to pass in order to provide its users a pleasant experience.
 Websites need to be mobile-friendly if you want people to visit them on mobile devices.
-While you can check how mobile-friendly your website is here, you might want to know what the basics of mobile friendliness are just in case.
+While you can check how mobile-friendly your website is here, you might want to know what the basics of mobile-friendliness are just in case.

 Let’s aim for the head here and start with responsive design.
-Simply put, responsive design is what allows your website’s elements to be rearranged and resized so all of them, or the most important of them, can fit on a ten-inch screen.
-Responsive design provides a good user experience regardless of the device it’s viewed on – the same website will look great on a handheld device and on a 32-inch screen.
+Responsive design is what allows your website’s elements to rearrange and resize so all of them.
+Or the most important of them, can fit on a ten-inch screen.
+Responsive design provides a good user experience regardless of the device.
+It’s view on the same website will look great on a handheld device and on a 32-inch screen.

 Have in mind that it might be possible to zoom in and out on websites by using the pinching movement, however, avoid this if possible.
 This will make visitors use two hands to navigate your website, and they might not want – or be able – to do it.

 Simplicity Is Paramount